-Presents a systematic framework for understanding marketing management and strategy.
-Focuses on creating and executing marketing strategies and policies.
-Examines the ethical, legal, social, and environmental issues relevant to the development of sound marketing strategies and policies.
+This course presents a systematic framework for understanding marketing management and strategy.
+It focuses on creating and executing marketing strategies and policies and examines the ethical, legal, social, and environmental issues relevant to the development of sound marketing strategies and policies.